 This can play out in two ways.
-Either you roll your eyes at the naive rookie or for doing some of the things mentioned above or you crush your self-esteem to smithereens by comparing yourself to the expat who speaks the local language fluently, re-established her career abroad and had a new troupe of friends all within a month of arriving.
+Either you roll your eyes at the naive rookie for doing some of the things mentioned above or you crush your own self-esteem to smithereens by comparing yourself to the expat who speaks the local language fluently, re-established her career abroad, and had a new troupe of friends all within a month of arriving.

 Measuring yourself against others is not a good way to adjust your self-worth.
 Also, it’s wildly unfair.
 Not only are you cutting yourself off from potential friendships (you need other expats!), but everyone’s journey is different.
 Some expats will never miss their families, some will go back every chance they get.
 Some will hit the ground running, some will struggle to find their feet.
 Nothing squashes happiness like a comparison, so please don’t allow someone’s progress (or lack thereof) to make you feel better or worse about yourself.

 The root of all of this, I think, is fear.
 Remember the idea of becoming a triangle?
 Every step forward changes you in ways that can’t be undone.
 This can be especially daunting for trailing spouses, who’re already grappling with shifting identities.
 When you’re still finding your way in your new home, the ability to “go back” somewhere is comforting.